HPC - Arnold’s cat map

 }

-This version can be understood as follows: the two outermost loops iterate over all pixels \((x, y)\).
-For each pixel, the innermost loop computes the target position \((\mathit{xnext}, \mathit{ynext}) = C^k(x,y)\) that the pixel of coordinates \((x, y)\) will occupy after \(k\) iterations of the cat map.
+This version can be understood as follows: the two outer loops iterate over all pixels \((x, y)\).
+For each pixel, the inner loop computes the target position \((\mathit{xnext}, \mathit{ynext}) = C^k(x,y)\) that the pixel of coordinates \((x, y)\) will occupy after \(k\) iterations of the cat map.

 In this second version, we have the following options: